kenners/fyi.kenners.org/docs/anaesthetics/intranasal-diamorphine.md

 ## Prep

-- Consent from parent/guardian
+- Consent (if child, from parent/guardian)
-- Weigh child to nearest 10kg
+- Weigh patient
 - Baseline obs: HR, SpO2, RR, pain score
 - Prescribe dose: 0.1 mg/kg
 - Prepare total volume of 0.2 ml which will contain 0.1 mg/kg (concentration will vary according to bodyweight).
 - Dilute 5 mg diamorphine with specified volume of 0.9% saline (below):
  - Volume of dilutant = 10 / weight (kg)
 - Draw up 0.2 ml of diamorphine solution into 1 ml syringe

+In adults, use 7.5 mg if <65 kg, or 10 mg if >65 kg.
+Adults require 2 ampoules of 5 mg diamorphine and 2 x 1 ml syringes.

 ### Preparation from 5 mg diamorphine ampoule